Anna Koppelman & Eamon Morris

 Connie Walden Interview

-Being in that group, they don’t treat me that different than any other guy in that group, I don’t know.
+C: Being in [Lost Sock], they don’t treat me that different than any other guy in that group, I don’t know.
 I guess like, there’s definitely a big culture of masculinity that comes into the music scene at Pitzer and that’s just the music scene in general.
 I’m currently taking an electronic music class right now and 9 out of 10 music producers of any kind are guys, and that’s staggeringly stupid to me.

 That’s bizarre because there are so many beautiful stories that women can tell that aren’t being told, and not to make it about being trans, but there are so few trans musicians that get recognition outside of Sophie or like Laura Jane Grace who’s one person in the punk scene.
 It can be a little overwhelming– but I’m trying not to frame myself as a trans girl musician, even if that’s important to the context of how I’m playing and who I’m playing with.
 I’d just say it makes shit a little annoying and hard, even though I don’t really write shit about being trans anymore